oscar-system/oscar-website/install-mac.md

 ## Step 4: Start OSCAR

-After the installation is complete, you can start using OSCAR by running `using Oscar` in the Julia REPL:
+Run `using Oscar` in the Julia REPL:
 ```console?lang=julia
 julia> using Oscar
   ___   ___   ___    _    ____